Pablo-Arias/STIM/README.md

 conda install -c roebel easdif pip install scipy soundfile pyloudnorm pandas pyo praat-parselmouth matplotlib numpy opencv-python
 ```

+If you want the full functionality of STIM you will also need to install IRCAM super-vp command line library.
+Get it here : https://forum.ircam.fr/projects/detail/analysissynthesis-command-line-tools/.

 Run unit tests to see if everything worked:
 ```